Policy Number: 141

-Category 1: Executive Control Team members; Advisory Call personnel; Environmental Health & Safety (“EH&S”) personnel; Facilities, Planning, and Engineering personnel; The University of Texas Police Department (“UTPD”); Information Technology personnel; Office of Institutional Advancement personnel; Auxiliary Enterprises Maintenance staff; and Animal Care personnel.
+Category 1: Executive Control Team members; Advisory Call personnel; Environmental Health & Safety (“EH&S”) personnel; Facilities, Planning, and Engineering personnel; The University of Texas Police Department (“UTPD”); Information Technology personnel; Office of Advancement personnel; Auxiliary Enterprises Maintenance staff; and Animal Care personnel.

 Category 2: Departmental personnel who will be the last to leave their area during an evacuation, and the first to reenter when the facility is cleared.
 Category 2 personnel are responsible for securing property (i.e., controlled substances, placing perishables in refrigerators, turning off equipment, covering sensitive property, etc.) prior to evacuation.